gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

     while True:
         for welcome_character in welcome_string:
             display.scroll(welcome_character)
-            display.scroll("_")
+            display.scroll('_')
         sleep(300)

 .. admonition:: Tasks

     #.
-Write a for-loop to scroll each letter in 'ace' individually with an "*" between them.
+Write a for-loop to scroll each letter in 'ace' individually with an '*' between them.
     #.
-Write a for-loop to scroll each digit in '8850' individually with a "-" between them.
+Write a for-loop to scroll each digit in '8850' individually with a '-' between them.

     .. dropdown::
         :icon: codescan